What are bunions?

 How are bunions treated?

 Following surgery, you will need to rest and stay off of the treated foot.
-Dr. Beylin or Cardona may suggest PRP injections to support and enhance your body’s healing process.
+Dr. Beylin may suggest PRP injections to support and enhance your body’s healing process.
 Following surgery, he gives personalized advice on how to care for your foot following surgery, manage discomfort, and get back to normal activities.